 DEAD KINGS AND QUEENS

 Since I work here I have to include it!
 But I also do think Roskilde Cathedral is a spectacular place.
 It is the official burial site of the Danish Royal Family, and it already includes about 39 tombs of Danish Kings and Queens.
 Our current queen will also be buried here.
 The church is from 1200, and since it has been rebuild and chapels have been added by different kings, it reflects the European architectural changes over 800 years.

-Other favourable mentions are the Hanseatic town of Lübeck in Germany, Notre Dame Cathedral in Paris, the Spanish city of Toledo, Tower of London, and all of Italy.
 There are 832 cultural world heritage sites – see the list here.
-I’ve tried to track how many sites I’ve seen, and it amounts to about 150.
-There are so many in France and Italy that I kind of lost track.
+I’ve visited around 121 sites.
+There are so many in France and Italy, that I kind of lost track.

 And then there all the fantastic places I haven’t been – yet!
 So this is a list, I actually hope soon will be outdated…